DataDog/integrations-core/win32_event_log/README.md

         pattern: '"level":"((?i)warning|error)"'
 ```

-To troubleshoot this:
+To troubleshoot your log processing rules:
-1. Remove or comment out the `log_processing_rules`.
+1. Remove or comment out the `log_processing_rules` stanza.
-1. Restart the agent.
+1. Restart the Agent.
-1. Send a test log.
-If you see the log in Datadog, verify the filtering pattern.
+1. Send a test log that includes the values you're attempting to catch.
+If the log appears in Datadog, there is probably an issue with your regex.
+Compare your regex against the log file to make sure you're capturing the right phrases.

 ## Further Reading